Blueforcer/awtrix3/docs/effects.md

 # Effects

 AWTRIX light can show effects wherever you want
 - Notification and CustomApps.
-This will show the effect as the first layer, so you can stil draw text over it.
+This will show the effect as the first layer, so you can still draw text over it.
 - Backgroundlayer.
 This will show the effect behind everything and in each app.
 You can add it via Hidden features.

 Just call the name for your favorite effect.
 AWTRIX sends all effect names once after start via MQTT to stats/effects.
 So you can create external selectors.
-Its also accessable via HTTTP /api/effects
+Its also accessible via HTTTP /api/effects

 <table>
   <tr>